insyri/tpy/README.md

 If you'd like to contribute, please read the [contributing guide](.github/CONTRIBUTING.md) before you start working.
-You can start a remote workspace immediately by opening the project in GitPod.
+You can start a pre-setup remote workspace immediately by opening the project in GitPod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/insyri/tpy)